-The recent introduction of wireless Code Division Multiple Access (CDMA) networks has led to several new issues in system capacity design that will be addressed in this section.
-Beside the success of the North American networks based on the IS-95 standard by Qualcomm Inc. (cdmaOne), CDMA has become a global issue especially after the efforts of the ETSI in agreeing on the standard of the air interface of the third generation system UMTS to be a wideband CDMA system.
+The recent introduction of wireless Code Division Multiple Access (CDMA) networks has lead to several new issues in system capacity design that will be addressed in this section.
+Beside the success of the North American networks based on the IS-95 standard by QUALCOMM Inc. (CDMAOne), CDMA has become a global issue especially after the efforts of the ETSI in agreeing on the standard of the air interface of the third generation system UMTS (Universal Mobile Telecommunication System) to be a wideband CDMA system.
 However, since most of the newly rolled-out networks have often not yet reached their full operation conditions, the effects of varying traffic load on coverage and capacity still need to investigated.

 In traditional F/TDMA systems coverage is purely determined by RF transmission aspects and the maximum capacity of the cell is only limited by the number of radio terminals at the base transceiver station (BTS).
 Since the communication channels are separated by different time and frequency slots, interference among users within the same cell can be neglected.
 In CDMA, however, all users access the same frequency band simultaneously.
 Each communication channel is separated by modulating the data signal with a noise-like carrier, which is unique for the link, and spreading the modulated signal over a large frequency bandwidth.
 Since the signal appears like noise over the channel, the signals from all other users constitute a certain level of interference.
-This leads to a new definition of capacity, the soft-capacity [20].
-According to this concept it is permitted to accept more users to the cell at the price of a slight loss in quality in terms of mean signal-to-interference ratio (SIR).
+This leads to a new definition of capacity, the soft-capacity.
+According to this concept it is permitted to accept more users to the cell at the price of a slight loss in quality in terms of mean signalto-interference ratio (SIR).
 Due to this soft-capacity nature of CDMA networks, the coverage of a cell depends on several factors:

-(1) transmission characteristics of the terrain,

-(2) dynamics of the power control procedure [9],

-- (3) desired quality of service in terms of sustainable interference level, - (4) spatial customer distribution and corresponding time-dependent customer traffic intensity.
+- a) transmission characteristics of the terrain - b) dynamics of the power control procedure - c) desired quality of service in terms of sustainable interference level - d) spatial customer distribution and corresponding timedependent customer traffic intensity

 The fact that capacity in CDMA is influenced by the number of users in the cell also lets the cell coverage area be considered as elastic.
 This indicates that both the customer population and its spatial distribution has to be taken into account in the context of CDMA network planning, especially in the design of connection admission control (CAC) and overload control algorithms.
-Accepting a new call to an overloaded cell would cause that those users at the fringe of the cell would face a deteriorating service.
+The impact of accepting a new call is that those at the fringe of the cell would face a deteriorating service.

-4.1.
-Two-dimensional cluster process and call outage
+4.1 Two-dimensional Cluster Process and Call Outage